brianvansteen/rfs-kda-snapshot/README.md

 The CloudFormation template will build:

-- Create a Kinesis Data Analytics platform with demo application
+- Create a Kinesis Data Analytics platform with demo Java application
 - Create a Lambda function with required permission roles
-- Create an EventBridge rule for the automated creation of Snapshots
+- Create an EventBridge rule to invoke the Lambda function and automate the creation of Snapshots
 - Create a log group and log stream as part of KDA platform
 - Create a CloudWatch dashboard with widgets related to KDA uptime, Snapshots, Checkpoints, and records
 - Create a CloudWatch alarm for application downtime, Checkpoints and Snapshots